Newbiggin-by-the-Sea: Summer fair

 Until 2004 Newbiggin was host to a street fair that attracted thousands of people every year.
-In its final years, the fair was set out in the following format: starting at the beginning of the shopping area of Front Street, up to the Cresswell Arms public house flowing into Church Point car park and continuing along the seafront promenade.
+In its final years, the fair was set out in the following format: starting at the beginning of the shopping area of Front Street, up to the Cresswell Arms pub flowing into Church Point car park and continuing along the seafront promenade.
 The lifeboat house and boatyard became the music venue.
 A stage replaced the boats and the lifeboat house opened its doors, serving food and afternoon tea.
 Appearances were made by Slade, Leo Sayer and TV show Gladiators star Michael Van Wijk.

 Starting in 2010, the annual Old Ship Music Festival is attempting to bring back a summer event to the village.
 It invites bands from the region and worldwide to play, as well as local comedians, and raises money for charity with the help of local businesses.
 In 2010 it raised £700 for Help for Heroes, where in 2011, the chosen charity was the Sir Bobby Robson Foundation, and raised £1,100.